Joint Task Force-Bravo Conducts FARP

-U.S. Army Soldiers with the Headquarters Support Company, Army Forces Battalion, Joint Task Force-Bravo attach a hose into a fitting during a Forward Arming Refueling Point at Up Park Camp, Kingston, Jamaica, Nov.
+U.S. Army Soldiers with the Headquarters Support Company, Army Forces Battalion, Joint Task Force-Bravo conduct a Forward Arming Refueling Point in Kingston, Jamaica, Nov.
 7, 2025.
 FARP is a temporary mobile facility used to refuel aircraft while the aircraft is still running engines.
 U.S. military forces are deployed to Jamaica at the direction of U.S. Southern Command to provide immediate, lifesaving assistance following Hurricane Melissa.
-(U.S. Air Force Photo by Staff Sgt.
+(U.S. Air Force Video by Staff Sgt.
 Merchak)

 |Date Taken: